heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 pre-built for Apache Hadoop 2.7 and later](https://www.apache.org/dyn/closer.lua/spark/spark-2.2.0/spark-2.2.0-bin-hadoop2.7.tgz).

-Reasons to use flintrock over AWS’s Elastic Map Reduce (EMR); with flintrock, it's easier to pause a running cluster or do a number of Spark-specific cluster tasks directly from the command-line.
+Reasons to use Flintrock over AWS’s Elastic Map Reduce (EMR); with Flintrock, it's easier to pause a running cluster or do a number of Spark-specific cluster tasks directly from the command-line.